Yona-Appletree/ledSPI/README.md

 Before LEDscape will function, you will need to replace the device tree file and reboot.

+	# Some distros (e.g. Arch) keep these files in /boot/dtbs instead.
 	cp /boot/am335x-boneblack.dtb{,.preledscape_bk}
 	cp am335x-boneblack.dtb /boot/
 	reboot

+You will also need to have the uio_pruss module loaded.

+	modprobe uio_pruss

 You can now test LEDscape, run the following to display a map of how the LEDscape strip ordering coreesponds to the GPIO pins on the BBB: